 Aditi Mayer, AdiMay

 Sporting over 60k followers on Instagram, Aditi Mayer floods her feed with sustainable style, and social justice.
 Full of inspirational looks and conscious brands, Aditi is an eco blogger you should be following.
-With a fully stocked blog, AdiMay to go alongside her social media presence, you can find conversations with new sustainable fashion brands and designers, tips on ethically updating your laundry routine, and the history of empire and colonisation, and how it affects the fashion industry.
+With fully stocked, best eco blogs, AdiMay to go alongside her social media presence, you can find conversations with new sustainable fashion brands and designers, tips on ethically updating your laundry routine, and the history of empire and colonisation, and how it affects the fashion industry.
 Don’t miss out on the conversation, and add Aditi to your list of eco bloggers to follow.

 Natalie Kay Costello, Sustainably Chic

-Looking to promote fashion existing responsibly, Natalia Kay Costello, also known as Sustainably Chic talks fast fashion, fair worker wages, and sustainable alternatives to regular consumerism.
+Looking to promote fashion existing responsibly?
+Meet Natalia Kay Costello, also known as Sustainably Chic.
+With one of the best eco blogs, Natalia talks fast fashion, fair worker wages, and sustainable alternatives to regular consumerism.
 You can find easy to follow guides on her blog, Sustainably Chic, where she covers switching up your everyday routines, like using vegan and cruelty free products, like shampoo bars, finding sustainable jewellery brands, as well as choosing your next pair of sustainable sneakers.
-For style inspiration, and all-season sustainability tips, you should definitely be following Natalie on her sustainably chic journey.
+For style inspiration, and all-season sustainability tips, you should definitely be following Natalie on her sustainably chic eco blogging journey.

 Eco Bloggers for the Future